 This button turns the traffic announcement (TA) feature on and off.
-This button can operate in RDS mode, or if the FM radio, cassette player or compact disc player is on.

 By pushing this button, RDS is turned on if it was off ("RDS" will display), and traffic announcement feature is on.
 "TRAF" appears on the display when the radio is tuned to a traffic station.
-When the traffic announcement feature is on, "< >" will be displayed around "TRAF" ("<TRAF>").
+When the traffic announcement feature is on, "< >" will be displayed (<TRAF>).

 If the current station is not a traffic station, the radio will start a traffic program search in increasing frequency order.
 During a traffic program search, "Seek Traffic" will display.
 If no traffic programs are found, "No Traf Info" will display.

 If the radio receives a traffic announcement, it will interrupt the cassette player or compact disc mode (if either one was on), adjust the volume to Traffic Announcement level, and broadcast the traffic announcement.
-During a traffic announcement, "Traf Announce" will appear on the display.
+During a traffic announcement, "TRAFFIC" will appear on the display.
 After traffic announcement, it will return to the previous mode and volume level.

-TA volume memory function-The volume when receiving the traffic announcement is memorized.
+TA volume memory function-The volume level when receiving the traffic announcement is memorized.

 When "TA" is received next time, the system compares the volume before "TA" is received and the memorized TA volume and automatically selects the louder volume.
-However, the range of volume memory is limited: if the volume received previously is less than the minimum, this volume will be the minimum range.
+However, the range of volume memory is limited: if the volume received previously is less than the minimum, this volume will be used.

 You can adjust the volume independently from the memorized TA volume range while receiving a TA station.

 Traffic announcement can be canceled by turning RDS off, or pressing the "TRAF" button again.